simonmackinnon/CertificationStudyNotes/AWS-SOA-Notes.md

     - Memory (RAM utilisation)
     - Application Errors, messages, etc.
     - Any other virtual disk layer metrics
+    - Is required to monitor disk usage activity of the ephemeral volumes of an Amazon EC2 instance
     - Manual (Console) Steps to set up custom metrics
         - Create IAM role for EC2 to access CloudWatch
         - Provision Ec2 Instance, assign created role